-After witnessing the effects of a natural disaster like extreme cold, snow, and ice, many business owners analyze their operations to find ways to safeguard their business.
+After a natural disaster, many business owners analyze their operations to find ways to safeguard their business.
 An aspect that may be overlooked, yet is vital for employees, is maintaining the regularly scheduled payroll.
 Utilizing electronic payment methods to process a completely electronic payroll is an easy way to make sure your employees are paid on time when they need it most.

 Electronic payroll can happen in two ways – directly deposited into bank accounts or loaded onto a debit/pay card.
-And if your state allows it, you may even be able to eliminate printing altogether by utilizing Mize Houser’s Employee Portal, where employees can access their pay statements, W-2s and 1095s.
+And if your state allows it, you may even be able to eliminate printing altogether by utilizing Mize’s Employee Portal, where employees can access their pay statements, W-2s and 1095s.

 Benefits for Employees: